How to Apply:

 - If you choose to submit scores, follow these links to request that your SAT and/or ACT results be sent to UM-Dearborn

 Send all materials to the Office of Undergraduate Admissions.

-- Summer enrollment not advised for entering International students
+* Summer enrollment is not advised for entering International students.

 Transfer Admission Criteria